p4ali/Notes/java/pattern.md

 They both solve the problem of separating a generic algorithm from a detailed context.
 The difference is:
 * Template method use inheritance
 * Strategy use delegation

+## Facade vs Mediator
+They both impose some kind of policy on another group of objects.
+* Facade impose policy from above.
+The use of facade is visible and constraining.
+* Mediator impose policy from below.
+The use of mediator is invisible and enabling.
+* An example of Facade would be DB driver, it provide all functions client can use without go detail in to sql package.
+It's visible because you have to call it.
+* An example of Mediator would be in the context of a dialog, mediator mediates the UI controls interaction, and decopuling the connection between all controls.
+It's invisible because you do not need to know it from outside of the dialog.